reverbdotcom/prestashop/README.md

 * Sync orders from Reverb to PrestaShop
 * Sync shipping tracking information from PrestaShop to Reverb
 * Configurable products - children are synced as individual listings on Reverb
-* Make/model/price/finish/year/shipping_profile_name can be mapped to attributes in your magento installation
+* Make/model/price/finish/year/shipping_profile_name can all be synced

 ## Installation

 To install this module, find the latest release in the releases tab and download the attached `reverb.zip` file.
 Follow Prestashop's instructions for manually installing here: [http://www.prestatoolbox.com/content/21-to-install-a-new-prestashop-module](http://www.prestatoolbox.com/content/21-to-install-a-new-prestashop-module).

 ## Connecting your account
 Visit Reverb.com and log in to your seller account.
 Then, navigate to your account settings and access the 'API & Integration' tab.